Force Homestead Museum

 The third floor which is furnished with Victorian pieces, and contains two interesting items.
 The large mirrored clothes rack belonged to General McClellan of Civil War fame, and the large desk is the original one used in Livingston’s first Post Office.

-The Barn Museum contains many interesting tools and artifacts used in bygone days.
+The Barn Museum contains many interesting tools and artifacts used in the by-gone days.
 Among them are many carpenter tools, a grain barrel hollowed out of a tree, an old sleigh, a broom machine, farm implements, an oxen yoke, a cobbler’s bench, a wind scoop and other items.

 The smaller Cook house, now set across the main house, was moved from South Orange Avenue where it stood for many years on the former Ira Condit Farm, now the Livingston Mall.
 It is one of the oldest buildings in Livingston and was completely restored by the Kiwanis Club of Livingston.
 In the front of the building is an old Indian stone used to grind corn.